Social Worker - (220000AC)

 Minimum Work Experience

-1 year Post-MSW experience as Social Worker or second year field placement with high risk teens, in a medical care setting or providing trauma focused services (Required)
+1 year Post-MSW experience as Social Worker or second year field placement in a complex medical setting (Required)

 Excellent communication skills.